YOUR GUIDE TO:

 To edit a current Page on your website, navigate to Pages and select the Page that you would like to edit from the list.
 (Either click on the page name, or select Edit while hovering over the Page title).

 This will open WP Bakery, your page editing tool!
-In the example below, we are editing the page titled, “WordPress Editing Page Example“
+In the example below, we are editing the page titled, “WordPress Editing Page Example

 Rows

-You can identify a section as a row when there is a drag handler attached to the row settings (the pencil icon).
+You can identify a section as a row when there is a drag handle attached to the row settings (the pencil icon).
 In the image below we have a standard row, and also an “inner row” shown in red.

 Columns